mackron/c89atomic/README.md

 of these two paths.
 Note that only 32- and 64-bit x86 is supported for inlined assembly.
 I have not thouroughly tested the inlined assembly paths.
 It passes basics tests, but things like memory ordering may have some issues.
 Advice welcome on how to improve this.

+For practicality this library supports 64-bit atomics and is therefore not strictly C89 compatible since C89 does not technically support 64-bit integers (these are compiler extensions).
+However, it should still work on old compilers.
+In addition, this library currently assumes `int` is 32 bits.

 Usage